A puzzle about circles and counting — that turns out to have a beautiful connection to binary numbers and a surprising piece of ancient history.

 The recurrence generates the sequence

-They also offer a handy way to find the winning number with a very large number of people!
-For example:
+They also offer a handy way to find the winning number with a very large number of people:

 Go back to the earlier table, but fill it out in binary.